Skip to main content

 Excise Tax - Reporting Net Sales of Adult/Recreational Marijuana and Calculating Excise Tax Due

-TPT - Reporting Sales of Medical and Adult/Recreational Marijuana
+TPT - Reporting Sales of Medical, Adult/Recreational Marijuana, and Wholesaler Manufacturer

 To report sales of other tangible personal property, like marijuana accessories, report gross receipts using business code 017 on the TPT return.
 If any deductions are applicable, they should be deducted on this form (Note: exempt sales should be documented with an exemption certificate.)
 TPT collected or factored is deducted using deduction code 551.